casrosaj/Udacity-AI-ML/README.md

 reinforcement learning techniques.
 Upon completion, learners will be able to build and deploy machine learning models into production.

-Nanodegrees awarded in this learning path (in order):
+Nanodegrees awarded in this learning path (in order, marked ✓ as I complete them):
 1. AI Programming with Python
 2. Introduction to Machine Learning with PyTorch
 3. Deep Learning